oracle/fmw-kubernetes/docs-source/content/oig/configure-design-console/Using the design console with NGINX (SSL).md

    If in [Generate SSL Certificate]({{< relref "/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S-ssl.md#generate-ssl-certificate">}}) you requested a certificate from a Certificate Authority (CA), then you must copy the CA certificate (e.g cacert.crt) that signed your certificate, into the container

    If in [Generate SSL Certificate]({{< relref "/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S-ssl.md#generate-ssl-certificate">}}) you generated a self-signed certicate (e.g tls.crt), you must copy the self-signed certificate into the container

+   **Note**: You will have to copy the certificate over to the worker node where the oigdc image is created before running the following.

    Run the following command outside the container: